According to Census 2011: 8.6% of India's Population (Nearly 10.45 Crores are Tribals)

 Self identification by the person to whom we are calling indigenous

-- Indigenous people are non dominant group in the society
+Indigenous people are non dominant group in the

 Indigenous People: People who were present at any location before colonization